 - Create a 3D scene in Terrain Bender using the ASCII DEM as a surface, with an overlay of the exported map (the map with vectors included)

 Background to the files you will be downloading and preparing:

 The data for this lab will be acquired from the federal government on the GeoGratis web site.
 We are using raster Digital Elevation Model data.
-The DEM we are using for the lab is in British Columbia, but DEM data is available for all of Canada.
-It is not well know, but the DEM information we are using is actually Terrain Resource Information Management data (TRIM) created by the BC Government.
-The data is at 25 metres from the BC government normally, but we will not be concerning ourselves with resolution for this mapping project
+The DEM we are using for the lab is in British Columbia, but DEM data are available for all Canada.
+The DEM information for BC is actually Terrain Resource Information Management data (TRIM) created by the BC Government.

 The vector data we are using will be from GeoGratis as well.
 We have used these data in previous labs.
 Instead of layering the vector data we are actually going to effectively rasterize the vectors and use them in a 3D map.

 Create a new folder for the lab: lab8

 1. Downloading data and getting it set up in ArcMap :

 Getting data from GeoGratis

 - Use the search panel and put Quesnel Lake –> first option Quesnel Lake in the Cariboo

 - Follow the options in the images below (although all we really need for the lab are the Hydro and Elevation layers